Here in Upstate NY, apples are the focus of our fall outings. I include an Apple theme into my fall curriculum every year.

 Placing yellow, green, and red buttons on a pipe cleaner tree

-I have been teaching for twenty years, ten of those in Pre-K. Currently I have started a free preschool for students from families set in a community center.
+I have been teaching for twenty years, ten of those in Pre-K. Currently I have started a free preschool for students for families set in a community center.
 This is the second free preschool I have started.
 The first was set in a library and is award winning and has been nationally recognized.
 I delight in educating children and preparing a trusting, warm, and safe environment for them.
 It is a honor to be teaching our youngest scholars and setting them on their academic path.

 You can follow my Instagram and Facebook page: @FUNdamentalsofpreschool